 "Breeze" Yearbook Pictures, 1906-1929 ~

-Clicking on any of the thumbnails below will allow you to view a larger image; so large in some cases that
+Clicking on any of the thumbnails will display a larger image

 1985 & 1986